 When chambered in .308 Winchester, the rifle has a 22″ barrel, an overall length of 42.25″, and weighs 7.75 pounds.
 The same rifle chambered in .270 Winchester has a 24″ barrel, is 44.75″ long, and weighs 8.25 pounds.

-So, the rifle chambered in .270 Winchester is 2″ longer and weighs about a half pound more than the exact same model chambered in .308 Winchester.
+So, the rifle chambered in .270 Winchester is 2.5″ longer (due to its the rifle’s 2″ longer barrel and the 1/2″ longer overall cartridge length of the 270 vs 308) and weighs about a half pound more than the exact same model chambered in .308 Winchester.

-Having a shorter and lighter rifle is more important on some hunts than on others.
-So, just keep that in mind.
+Having a shorter and lighter rifle is more important on some hunts than on others and this is an area where the 308 Winchester has an edge over the 270 Winchester.

 270 vs 308: Which Is Right For You?